Do you want to start an auto repair shop business?

 Great service.
 Good turnaround time and quality work.

-The last thing to do before launching your business is to create a detailed financial plan.
+The last thing to do before launching your auto repair shop business plan is to create a detailed financial plan.
 Your financial plan should describe the expenses, net worth of your startup, projected loss and profits, and balance sheets for at least three years.

 Since startup and running costs for auto repair shops are usually high, it is essential to devise a trajectory to achieve your financial goals – provided the limited resources, sales, and investment.
-Understanding the importance of an accurate financial plan, Robin hired a professional financial analyst to create a business plan for auto repair shop.
+Understanding the importance of an accurate financial plan, Robin hired a professional financial analyst to create an auto repair shop business plan.
 The financial plan developed by him is given here to provide you an idea of auto repair shop finances.

 8.1 Important Assumptions